Who gets nickel allergy?

 Any part of the body can develop a rash if something made from nickel comes into close contact with the skin.
 Common places to be affected are given below.

-- hands coins, umbrellas, metal trim on handbags & purses, handles, pram frames, taps,
+- Hands: coins, umbrellas, metal trim on handbags & purses, handles, pram frames, taps, cutlery

 Will I always be allergic to nickel?

 Once you become sensitive to nickel you are likely to remain so for life.
 But not everything containing nickel will necessarily bring out a rash every time.
 If your skin is raw or broken, nickel can easily pass through the surface, and you are more likely to get a rash – the same is true if your skin is damaged by being wet a lot.
 If you are sweaty and come into contact with nickel, you are more likely to get a rash – for example a red itchy patch may come up underneath your watch when you’re hot, but not when you’re cold.
 If something containing nickel is pressed very close to your skin, or rubbed against it, you are also more likely to develop a rash – metal studs often found on the tops of jeans and canvas trousers are more likely to cause a reddened patch if the trousers are tight fitting.
 Some women find they are more sensitive to nickel on certain days of their menstrual cycle, but this is not always the case.

 - 1. There aren’t any medicines you can take to stop you being allergic to nickel.
 The main way to prevent a rash starting once you’re sensitive to nickel is to avoid coming into prolonged contact with anything made of it.
 This is very hard when so many things have nickel in them, but you must aim for this.

 - 2. Look closely at everything at home and at work and decide whether it is likely to be made of nickel.
 Anything made of wood, plastic, glass, paper, or fabric is safe, but check there isn’t a metal trim on these things.